Hejsil/TransfiguredLoot/README.md

 A set of Rabbit and Steel mods that adds "transfigured" version of loot.
 Inspired by Path of Exile [Transfigured Gems](https://www.poewiki.net/wiki/Transfigured_skill_gem).

-The mods are currently work in progress.
+The mods are work in progress.
 Currently a little over 60 pieces of loot have been implemented, but none of them have art or correct colors.

 ## Build